 Welcome to the most thorough round-the-world packing list you’ll ever find!
 I’ll tell you what to bring, what not to bring, and why.
 Unlike lists written by newbies before they depart, my RTW packing list uses years of road-tested experience to argue for or against each item.
-Click here to skip the preface or here for a list without the “why.”
+AND I continue to update as I come across new tricks or stop using things I used to use all the time.

-This is a living document that I update as I find great replacement gear and as readers chime in with their tips and favorites.
+Note: this is a living document that I update as I find great replacement gear and as readers chime in with their tips and favorites.
+I use this list several times a year, each time I switch regions or travel lifestyles!

 I’ve been traveling for

-about ten eleven fourteen so many years.
-I’ve packed for five six nine eleven a gazillion long-term trips.
-I have eleven seventeen twenty-five months years of experience being in foreign countries with just a backpack full of stuff, and I’ve spent heaps more time living outside my home country.
-I’ve also logged about well over 1,000 miles carrying a backpack in the woods.
-Currently I’ve been on the road for two three six seven years.
+fourteen so many years.
+I’ve packed for eleven a gazillion long-term trips.
+I have twenty-five months years of experience being in foreign countries with just a backpack full of stuff, and I’ve spent heaps more time living outside my home country.
+I’ve also logged well over 1,000 miles carrying a backpack in the woods.
+Currently I’ve been on the road for eight years.
 I’ve gone round-the-world three times.
 And counting!

 I have strong feelings on the value of traveling lightly.
 I’m not an extremist.
 Some people carry even less than I do.
 If you’re trying to convince yourself to pack less, you’ve come to the right place.
 I’m a woman, so my list includes lady things.
 My countries traveled do not yet include India or rural China, but I’d blindly bet that those places also have for sale things you think you need to load into your pack at the outset, and at cheaper prices.